AmeriCorps in Action

 From Teacher to Tutor and Back Again

 “Every Wednesday we play a math game and some of them I stole right from Math Corps activities,” she says through a smile.
-When she has extra support staff in the classroom, Molly also breaks students into small groups to make sure everyone who needed personal attention gets it.
+When she has extra support staff in the classroom, Molly also breaks students into small groups to make sure everyone who needs personal attention gets it.
 “The ones that are struggling [work] with me.
 It’s so effective in a large class.
 I still use that to this day!”

 The Benefits of Tutoring Experience

 Molly knows that most tutors don’t come to Math Corps with years of teaching experience under their belt like she did.
-However, she’s a big advocate of the program for anyone who want to explore the possibility of a teaching career.
+However, she’s a big advocate of the program for anyone who wants to explore the possibility of a teaching career.
 She recalls just how scary it can be the first time you step up in front of a whole classroom of students by yourself.

 “It’s a worthwhile program.
 Easing into teaching is perfect for people who might be nervous about the classroom management piece,” she says.
 “That whole part of teaching is intimidating.
 Math Corps is a really great program for easing into that.”